Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Theoretical Analysis: Rate of Convergence

 \subsection{Convergence Rate and Sample Complexity}

-In this section, we present the theoretical guarantees for both ZPG and ZBCPG under all three assumptions above.
-We aim to learn an $\eps$-stationary policy, i.e., a policy $\pi_{\vtheta}$ with $\|\nabla_{\vtheta} V(\pi_\vtheta)\|_2^2 \leq \eps$, and study the convergence rate and sample complexity of the value function gradient. \begin{theorem} Choose the perturbation distance and learning rate to be
+In this section, we present the theoretical guarantees for both ZPG and ZBCPG under all three assumptions mentioned in previous sections.
+We aim to learn an $\eps$-stationary policy $\pi_{\vtheta}$ with $\|\nabla_{\vtheta} V(\pi_\vtheta)\|_2^2 \leq \eps$, and study the convergence rate and sample complexity. \begin{theorem} Choose the perturbation distance $\mu$ and the learning rate $\alpha$ to be chosen as follows:

-If $M = \Omega(D^2)$ and we randomly pick $\vtheta_R$ uniformly from the trajectory $\{\vtheta_0, \vtheta_1, \cdots, \vtheta_{T-1}\}$, then the convergence rate of ZPG satisfies:
+If $M = \Omega(H^2)$ and we randomly pick $\vtheta_R$ uniformly from the trajectory $\{\vtheta_0, \vtheta_1, \cdots, \vtheta_{T-1}\}$, then the convergence rate of ZPG satisfies: